 - Real-time notifications whenever you spend

-- Set spending targets for everything from groceries to eating out (and notifications if you’re heading over budget)
+- Set budget spending targets for everything from groceries to eating out (and notifications if you’re going over budget)

 Things to watch out for: